 |While we like to think that our Inn is the center of the universe, we are certain that we are at the hub of Mid-Coast Maine.
 It is not necessary to plan your Maine vacation around moving to different lodging every night.
 With our central location, you can make the Captain Lindsey House Inn your headquarters for immersion into the unique Maine experience.
 Unpack your bags, put away your stress, don comfortable clothes (there is little formality in Maine) and revel in the beauty and the peacefulness that has inspired artists, writers and poets for generations.

-Plan to arrive at the Inn in time for our afternoon tea (4 - 6 PM) and relax in our homey living room or secluded deck surrounded by seasonal flowers.
+Plan to arrive at the Inn in time for homemade baked treats (4 - 6 PM) and relax in our homey living room or secluded deck surrounded by seasonal flowers.
 Sip on a refreshing beverage, munch a homemade cookie or two (you're on vacation, calorie-counting can resume when you get home), and review the many options for the next day with the knowledgeable Innkeeper on duty.
 Enjoy a fine dinner at one of the excellent restaurants within easy walking distance of the Inn, sleep well in our extraordinarily comfortable beds, and get prepared for the first of many adventures here in Rockland or in our surrounding area.

 We've put together 12 itineraries to inspire you to explore, learn, taste, see, experience that which makes Maine so special.
 Talk to our Innkeepers.
 They've lived or vacationed here for many years and have their own favorite places or activities, that may not appear below, and would be happy to share them with you.
 Please keep in mind that these are suggestions, not rigid plans.
 In addition to any places named, there are dozens of other shops, restaurants, activities, or scenic spots to explore.
 If you find your own special place, relax and enjoy it; you'll have another time to visit the next suggestion on the itinerary.